Grid

 plot!(Ndomain; color = :grey, efficient = false)

-Ellipsoidal partition based on a grid
+2D Example: Ellipsoidal partition using a grid

 x0 = SVector(0.0, 0.0)